11 Web Design Trends to Watch for in 2018

 New York Times

 An interesting web design feature beginning to appear is the added user experience.
-The New York Times has developed a system wherein as you scroll through the article you’re reading, you can now reference the category and article title at the top of the page, as shown in the visual above.
+The New York Times has developed a system where as you scroll through the article you’re reading, you can now reference the category and article title at the top of the page, as shown in the visual above.
 This makes users feel more comfortable knowing where they are when navigating a massive, content-heavy website.
 Additionally, this web design declutters the top navigation, creating a better user experience.

 10. Companies Are Creatively Utilizing Color Branding